EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 Here, we register an event handler so that when the HotPocket client receives outputs sent by the contract, our handler is invoked.
 It's good practice to register the output handler before we start sending inputs so we don't miss any outputs.
 Each output result can contain multiple outputs sent by HotPocket.

 Run the DApp and the client application.
-Client application should print a log like this:
+The client application should print a log like this:

 ```
 HotPocket Connected.